alco-company/mortimer-bellis/WORKLOG.md

 - video record setting up integration to Dinero
 - 4-5 basic videos with basic features
 - allow admins access to more admin menu items
+- show punch in/out/break if license == ambassador

 ### 23/4/2025